fooplugins/fooconvert/docs/woocommerce-block-catalog.md

 - support cart expiry windows
 - support coupon expiry windows
 - support product sale expiry and campaign windows

+### `fc/apply-coupon`

+Current role:

+- PRO-only WooCommerce action block
+- applies a selected WooCommerce coupon directly from a FooConvert widget
+- supports close-on-apply and redirect-on-apply flows
+- shares the visual language of `fc/coupon` but is apply-only

+Current implementation:

+- registered as `fc/apply-coupon`
+- rendered as the custom element `fc-apply-coupon`
+- registered from PRO so saved widget content does not depend on `fc/coupon` apply mode
+- uses a WooCommerce coupon selector in the editor rather than manual freeform coupon entry

+Current editor behavior:

+- merchant selects a published WooCommerce coupon using async search
+- search is powered by `GET /fooconvert/v1/woocommerce/coupons?search=<term>`
+- search is gated by the Woo capability `edit_shop_coupons`
+- selected coupon persists both the coupon ID and coupon code
+- button text, icon, layout, label visibility, text alignment, close-on-apply, and redirect behavior are configurable

+Current runtime behavior:

+- applies through Woo Blocks / Store API when available
+- falls back to classic checkout and classic cart coupon endpoints when needed
+- queues coupon handoff in session storage plus query param when the current page cannot apply immediately
+- shows pending, success, and error result states
+- supports redirect destinations of cart, checkout, or a custom URL

+Known limits of the current implementation:

+- single coupon only
+- apply only, not remove
+- searches published coupons by code
+- no freeform manual coupon entry in v1

 ## New dynamic blocks